akasha/akasha/README.md

 * WebIDL enumerations are annotated with the `@MagicConstant` annotation when translated to java code.
 The Jetbrains/IntelliJ IDE suite will detect this annotation and allow auto-completion of enumeration values or report errors when incorrect values are supplied.
+* Feature detection is baked in and can be done at compile time or at run time.
+Features that are only available in some browsers or some contexts have an associated method `MyType.isXSupported()` that will return `true` when the feature detection has determined that the `X` feature is present.
+This feature detection will occur at runtime but the result can be forced to either `true` or `false` by setting a compile time flag (a define in J2CL, a binding property in GWT) named after the feature (i.e. `akasha.is__MyType_x__supported`).
+For example, the speech synthesis feature is usually accessible from the `window.speechSynthesis` property (or the the `speechSynthesis` property if in the main browser thread).
+Akasha generates an instance method `isSpeechSynthesisSupported()` on the `Window` type and a static method `WindowGlobal.isSpeechSynthesisSupported()` that can be used to detect whether the feature is enabled.
 * Several other minor usability improvements, particularly with respect to union types.

 One of the greatest advantages of Akasha is the ability to quickly generate API for new specifications.
 First you